 Where to Find a Suitable ESA!

-Since an emotional support animal does not need to be trained, you have the freedom to choose whatever animal you want.
-As long as you choose an animal and breed that is recognized as an ESA, you will be fine.
+Since an emotional support animal does not need to be formally trained, you have the freedom to choose the type of animal you want.
+In Canada, an emotional support animal can be a dog, a cat, or a rabbit.

-If you have a pet at home, they could become your new ESA.
-In reality, the only requirement for the right emotional support animal for you is that they share a bond with you and can comfort you well.
+If you already have a pet at home, they could become your new ESA.
+In reality, the only requirement for the right emotional support animal is that they share a special bond with you and can comfort you.
 You’ll need their company and cuddles during the long and harsh Canadian winters!

 Common Questions on Getting an Emotional Support Animal in Canada